Organisational member of BACP No. 219282.

 Q. What is the CPFI?

 Ans.
-The CPFI stands for the Central Pastoral Foundation & Institute The CPFI is an awarding body and regulatory institution for research, validation and that duly accredits organisations and institutions, etc. The CPFI validates our Convergence College courses.
-And as we are also tutors/assistant tutors that are fully registered with an awarding body (BACP and / or CPFI), we are completely legitimate as a College.
+The CPFI stands for the Central Professional Foundation & Institute The CPFI is an awarding body and regulatory institution for research, validation and they duly accredit organisations and institutions, etc. The CPFI validates our Convergence College courses.
+And as our tutors/assistant tutors are practising professional therapists, they are all fully registered and compliant with awarding bodies (BACP and / or CPFI), we are completely legitimate as a College.

 Q. What do I need to know about further study at Convergence College or elsewhere?